estkme-group/lpac/documents/USAGE.md

 In Linux, you need install `pcscd`, `pcsclite` and `libcurl`.

 APDU and HTTP interfaces of lpac has serval backends, you need specify `$LPAC_APDU` and `$LPAC_HTTP` environment variable to interface library path.
 If not specified, it will use `pcsc` and `curl`.

-APDU Backends:

-- `at`: use AT commands interface used by LTE module
-- `pcsc`: use PC/SC Smart Card API
-- `stdio`: use standard input/output
-- GBinder-based backends for `libhybris` (Halium) distributions:
-  - `gbinder_hidl`: use HIDL IRadio (SoC launched before Android 13)
+See also [environment variables](ENVVARS.md).

-Using `at` need access permission to serial port (normally `/dev/ttyUSBx`).
+Using `at` APDU backend need access permission to serial port (normally `/dev/ttyUSBx`).
 On Arch Linux, you can add yourself to `uucp` group by `sudo usermod -aG uucp $USER`.
 On other distro, you may need add yourself into `dialout` group.

-HTTP Backends:

-- `curl`: use libcurl
-- `stdio`: use standard input/ouput
+If your serial port is not `/dev/ttyUSB0`, please use `$AT_DEVICE` to specify which one you want to use.

 ## CLI